 \end{lem} \begin{proof} As in Lemma \ref{L1Uswp}, we have that $F|U_S(p)|W_p= F|B_{p^2}| \mrm{Tr}_{Np^2,Np} $.
 Thus we get

 In terms of double cosets, the operator $B_{p^2}| \mrm{Tr}_{Np^2,Np}|U_S^*(p)|\mrm{Tr}_{Np,N}$ can be written as

-The double coset operator on the RHS above is of similitude $p^3$ and degree $p^3 \mu(p^2)$.
-We also have that the operator $T_S(1,1,p^3,p^3)$ is of similitude $p^3$ and degree $p^3 \mu(p^2)$.
-Thus from the ``symplectic divisor theorem" we have
+On the one hand, the double coset operator on the RHS above is of similitude $p^3$ and degree $p^3 \mu(p^2)$.
+This follows from the multiplicative-ness of the degree (cf. \eqref{deg}, and the discussion around it, applied to \eqref{lem3.8-deg}).
+On the other hand, from the ``symplectic divisor theorem", and \cite[Chap.~7, Cor.~7.3]{krieg1990hecke}, $T_S(1,1,p^3,p^3)$ is of degree $p^3 \mu(p^2)$.
+Therefore, when we multiply the double cosets in \eqref{lem3.8-deg1}, only one term can survive in the result, which has to be $T_S(1,1,p^3,p^3)$.
+Therefore,

 Thus we get

 Now we express the operator $T_S(1,1,p^3,p^3) $ in terms of $T_S(p)$ and $T_S'(p)$.
 First, we use the computations available from \cite{blo-pohl} to write

 where $\mf x_3^{(a_1,a_2)}$ denotes the symmetric polynomial